-Although No Sad Songs for Me has the same melodramatic potential as any Douglas Sirk picture, it's saved by delightful and clever casting — and not only in Sullavan's case.
-Each of Harry Cohn and director Rudolph Maté’s choices keeps the film from straying into histrionics.
+Although No Sad Songs for Me has the same melodramatic honeycomb as a Douglas Sirk picture, it’s saved by subtle and clever casting—and not just in Sullavan's case.
+Each of Columbia boss Harry Cohn and director Rudolph Maté’s choices keeps the film from straying into histrionics.
 Wendell Corey plays Sullavan’s husband.
-Most often utilized as a second male lead, as a foil to a more charismatic and romantic male star, Corey’s sensitive yet wry screen persona is perfect here.
-You could argue that his limited range mars the picture in one key moment, when he finally learns the truth about his wife’s condition, but on the whole his presence is inspired.
-The movie's other woman is Swedish actress Viveca Lindfors, who plays Corey’s co-worker.
-Lindfors is not so beautiful or glamorous as to make it too difficult to imagine her with Corey.
-Meanwhile eleven-year-old Natalie Wood plays the couple’s daughter.
+Most often utilized as a foil to a more charismatic and romantic male star, Corey’s sensitive, wry screen persona is perfect here.
+You could argue that his limited range mars the picture in one crucial moment, when he finally learns the truth about his wife’s condition, but on the whole his presence is a lesson in inspired, slow-burn restraint.
+The movie's other woman is Swedish actress Viveca Lindfors, who plays Corey’s co-worker, and isn’t so beautiful or glamorous that you can’t imagine her ending up with him.
+Little Natalie Wood plays the kid.

-The film benefits from a tight script, well-constructed from start to finish.
-It spends more time than it should on the romantic triangle and a less on Sullavan’s internal struggle to come to grips with her disease, or on her relationship with her daughter, but it’s entertaining enough that you won’t care.
-Although there are some elements of 1950s scandal / gossip themes present, the film thankfully is able to avoid languishing on them.
-Finally, No Sad Songs for Me is also noteworthy for advancing the cinematic cliche of the dying wife / mother figure.
-Sullavan herself had already starred in one the preeminent 1930s films of the type, Three Comrades, and it’s clear that by the early 1950s (and in the wake of the war) filmmakers were less concerned with Greek tragedy and more aware that life moves on the wake of death.
+The film benefits from a well-constructed script, tight as a drum from start to finish.
+It favors the romantic triangle over Sullavan’s struggle to come to grips with her illness and her relationship with her daughter, but it’s entertaining enough that you won’t care.
+Although there are some routine elements of 1950s scandal / gossip present, the film doesn’t linger on them.
+No Sad Songs for Me is worthwhile for softening the tired Depression-era cliché of the dying wife and mother.
+Sullavan herself had already starred in one the preeminent such films of the 1930s, Three Comrades.
+It’s clear that by the early 1950s (and in the wake of the war) filmmakers were less concerned with Greek tragedy and more aware that life moves on the wake of death.

 No Sad Songs for Me (1950)